-Popular mouth injuries include broken, knocked out or cracked teeth and they are usually caused by biting on hard food, a fall, sports injury, just to mention a few.
+Popular mouth injuries include broken, knocked out, or cracked teeth and they are usually caused by biting on hard food, a fall, sports injury, just to mention a few.
 If the injury is not severe, you can wait till the usual business hours before seeing your dentist.
-However, in a situation whereby the crack is acute or there is a damage to the nerve or the tooth is completely knocked out, it is advisable to see your dentist immediately (24 hour dentist office).
+However, in a situation whereby the crack is acute or there is damage to the nerve of the tooth is completely knocked out, it is advisable to see your 24 hour emergency dentist.

 Before you make the journey to the dentist’s office, you can try to put the tooth back into the socket and bite down on a wet gauze or tea bag.
 However, you should be cautious so that you don’t ingest the tooth.
-If it is not possible for you to make the tooth sit tight in the socket while you make the journey to the office of your dentist or emergency room, you should rinse it off so that you will be able to eliminate any visible dirt.
+If it is not possible for you to make the tooth sit tight in the socket while you make the journey to the office of your dentist or 24 hour emergency dentist, you should rinse it off so that you will be able to eliminate any visible dirt.
 Thereafter, you should put it in a container filled with saliva or milk until the time that you will be able to see your doctor.
-A cold compress can be applied so that bleeding from the socket of the tooth can be reduced (24 hour dentist office).
+A cold compress can be applied so that bleeding from the socket of the tooth can be reduced (24-hour dentist office near me).

-At times, the problem may not be a broken or knocked out tooth.
-You may be experiencing acute tooth pain which may be as a result of an abscess tooth.
-If you believe that your condition requires an emergency service, the first thing you should do is to call the office of your dentist.
-A quick appointment may be fixed for you because a lot of dentists do provide for emergency services (24 hour dentist office).
+At times, the problem may not be a broken or knocked-out tooth.
+You may be experiencing acute tooth pain which may be as a result of an abscessed tooth.
+If you believe that your condition requires 24 hour emergency dentist service, the first thing you should do is to call the office of your dentist.
+A quick appointment may be fixed for you because a lot of dentists do provide emergency services (24-hour dentist office).

-Fractured and broken teeth are usually caused by biting hard substances, falling, being hit in the mouth or face, weakening by cavities and so on.
+- Fractured and Broken Teeth: Fractured and broken teeth are usually caused by biting hard substances, falling, being hit in the mouth or face, weakening by cavities, and so on.
 If it is a minor fracture, you may not feel any pain but if it is severe, you may experience some discomfort.
 The pain may be constant or intermittent and is usually felt when you are chewing because there is much pressure being exerted on the tooth at that period.

 You cannot treat a cracked tooth in your house.
-It is essential for you to book an appointment with your dentist.
-Everything may look fine but you may be feeling some pain when are eating or taking hot or cold stuffs.
+It is essential for you to book an appointment with your dentist near me.
+Everything may look fine but you may be feeling some pain when are eating or taking hot or cold stuff.
 The cause of the pain may be damaged blood vessels or nerves.
 In the same vein, broken teeth should be taken to the dentist.
 So that the cause of the breakage can be ascertained and treated.
 If it is a damaged nerve, a root canal procedure may be recommended.

 There are various treatment options that your dentist will use.
 The type of tooth break and fracture will determine the option that will be used for you.

 This involves the entire tooth, from the surface used for chewing to the nerve.
 The teeth may be in place even though the crack is spreading little by little.
-Cracked tooth can be fixed with a filling material.
+A cracked tooth can be fixed with a filling material.
 And a crown may be needed in order to prevent the worsening of the crack.
-A root canal may also be needed if your pulp has been damaged.
+A root canal may also be needed if your pulp has been damaged

 Treatment may not be required for minor chips.
-But your dentist may recommend the repair of the damage with a filling material.
+But your 24-hour dentist may recommend the repair of the damage with a filling material.
 So that the situation is prevented from getting worse.
-For acutely small chip, the chipped area may be polished and smoothened by your dentist.
+For acutely small chips, the chipped area may be polished and smoothened by your dentist.

 You should be adequately prepared for emergency dental care.
 Because no one knows when it will be needed.
-You can speak with your dentist so that you will be able to know the provisions made to attend to your dental needs when the office is not opened (24 hour dentist office).
+You can speak with your 24-hour dentist so that you will be able to know the provisions made to attend to your dental needs when the office is not opened (24-hour dentist office).